-The fertility transition is central to the escape from Malthusian stagnation to sustained per capita income growth (Galor and Weil, 2000; Guinnane, 2011).
-Understanding the drivers of this transition is key to understanding economic growth.
-Unified Growth Theory attributes this transition to industrialization, primarily focusing on the second phase of the Industrial Revolution (Galor, 2005; Galor, 2024).
-While most European fertility transitions followed this second phase, France's decline began over a century earlier (Blanc, 2024).
-This discrepancy has motivated economists to focus on social and cultural explanations (Murphy, 2015; Blanc and Wacziarg, 2020; Beach and Hanlon, 2023), while industrialization's role has been largely examined only in the late 19th and 20th centuries.
-As a result, the influence of early industrialization on fertility remains largely unexplored, despite featuring many of the same economic incentives relevant in later periods.
+The fertility transition marks a pivotal shift in economic history, enabling the escape from Malthusian stagnation and the onset of sustained per capita income growth (Galor and Weil, 2000; Guinnane, 2011).
+Understanding the drivers of this transition is key to understanding the growth process.
+Unified Growth Theory emphasizes the Second Phase of the Industrial Revolution as the catalyst for fertility decline (Galor, 2005; Galor, 2024).2 While most European fertility transitions followed this second phase, France's fertility decline began more than a century earlier, presenting a striking exception to the broader European pattern (Blanc, 2024).
+This anomaly has led economists to focus on social and cultural explanations (Murphy, 2015; Blanc and Wacziarg, 2020; Beach and Hanlon, 2023), while attributing industrialization's role primarily to the late 19th and 20th centuries.
+As a result, the potential influence of the First Industrial Revolution on fertility behavior remains underexplored, despite the fact that it introduced many of the same economic incentives seen in later periods.

-This paper shows that the economic incentives from the First Industrial Revolution contributed to the fertility transition but that their effects were mediated by prevailing social norms.
+This paper shows that the economic incentives generated from the First Industrial Revolution contributed to France's early fertility transition, but that their effects were mediated by prevailing social norms.
 Specifically, I exploit the expansion of two flagship innovations from this period: steam engines and mechanized cotton spinning.
 Steam engines increased human capital formation (De Pleijt et al., 2020; Franck and Galor, 2022), which would incentivize lower fertility through the quality-quantity tradeoff (Becker and Lewis, 1973; Bleakley and Lange, 2009; Galor, 2012).
-Mechanized spinning, through the Spinning Jenny and similar innovations, transformed cotton production by shifting work from homes to factories (Mokyr, 2001), where it is more difficult to raise children (Goldin, 1990; Galor and Weil, 1996; Wanamaker, 2012).
+Mechanized spinning, through the Spinning Jenny and similar innovations, transformed cotton production by shifting work from the home to the factory floor (Mokyr, 2001) where it is more difficult to raise children (Goldin, 1990; Galor and Weil, 1996; Wanamaker, 2012).

 During this period, France exhibited significant regional variation in the weight of religious adherence (Perrin, 2021).
 This offers a unique opportunity to study how industrialization's effects on fertility varied with the prevailing religious intensity across different regions within the same country.
 I compile data on the number of steam engines used in each French department from the French Bureau of Statistics' industrial surveys conducted between 1839 and 1847 (Chanut et al., 2000).
 To measure mechanized spinning production, I use data on the number of cotton spindles per 1,000 inhabitants in 1812, following the approach of Juhász (2018).
-For religiosity, I use the share of refractory clergy-the clergy who refused to swear allegiance to the Revolutionary government-in each department (Tackett, 1986).
+For religiosity, I use the share of refractory clergy-the clergy who refused to swear allegiance to the Revolutionary government and confirmed their loyalty to the Catholic Church-in each department (Tackett, 1986).
 This measure is a well-established proxy for regional religious intensity (Squicciarini, 2020; Blanc, 2024).